 Fuel Economy W212

 The Mercedes W212 is an executive and luxurious car.
-It has perfect safety features that assure both the driver and pedestrians of their safety.
+It has perfect safety features that assure the driver and pedestrians of their safety.
 The powerful engine gives the car high acceleration and speeds when necessary.
 With the advanced Assist system, this car enjoys all that technology can offer to a car.